Bob Cooper (surfer)

-Sidney Robert “Bob” Cooper (05 October 1937 – 16 February 2020) was an American and Australian surfer, shaper and surf commentator.
-He was regarded as being one of very few surfers and shapers to be majorly influential in surf history on both sides of the Pacific.
+Sidney Robert "Bob" Cooper (5 October 1937 – 16 February 2020) was an American and Australian surfer, shaper, surf shop owner and surf commentator.
+He was regarded as being one of very few surfers and shapers to be majorly influential in surf history on both sides of the Pacific Ocean.

 He began surfing in 1952 at age 15, at Malibu.

 His nicknames included the Bearded Bard and the Original Surfing Beatnik.

 Cooper died 16 February 2020, aged 82, from cancer-related illnesses near his home at Noosa Heads, Queensland, Australia.

-Surfing Career
+Surfing career

 Born in Santa Monica, California, Bob grew up near the beaches there and started surfing at Malibu Beach in 1952.

 He also became an early surfboard shaper in California, working for the likes of Dale Velzy, Reynolds Yater, and Tom Morey.